Introduction to AutoCAD Commands

-- Autocorrect: AutoCAD 2015 brings an option where once a command is mistyped it will autocorrect it to the most relevant command
+- Autocorrect: AutoCAD 2015 brings an option where once a command is mistyped, it will autocorrect it to the most relevant command

-- Start tab: Whenever the AutoCAD workspace is opened the start tab displays where it contains tips, demonstration videos to help the user
+- Start tab: Whenever the AutoCAD workspace is opened, the start tab displays where it contains tips, demonstration videos to help the user

 - File navigation dialog box: The File navigation dialog box is generally used to open, save, attach files.
 Now it comes with an option to remember the past sort order.

-- Default dimension layer: Now we can setup a default dimension layer with a DIM layer system variable, with this option one can save time.
+- Default dimension layer: Now, we can set up a default dimension layer with a DIM layer system variable; with this option, one can save time.

-AutoCAD is a revolutionary software that has took automation and design to the next level.
+AutoCAD is a revolutionary software that has taken automation and design to the next level.
 Its versions in 13 languages of the world prove how deeply it has reached the global industries.
 Learning AutoCAD is one of the very best job opportunities to learn and earn.

 This has been a guide to AutoCAD commands.
 Here we have discussed basic as well as advanced and immediate AutoCAD commands.
 You may also look at the following article to learn more –